 All that is left is to plate the shrimp enchiladas and serve them!

 I hope you enjoyed this shrimp enchiladas recipe.
-Please feel free to leave me a comment or pin any photo to Pinterest and Yum the recipe to Yummly!
+Please feel free to leave me a comment, what’s your favorite shrimp dish?

 And as always, may all your dishes be delish!